toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking Notification, Retrieval and Confirmation/02-Booking-Notification-API/04-sample-messages.md

 ##	Sample Booking with Email Alias

-Below is a sample request for booking sent with the Expedia email alias instead of the customer email :
+Below is a sample request for booking sent with the Expedia email alias instead of customer email address :

 ```
 <?xml version="1.0" encoding="UTF-8"?>